Ozy and Millie: Millie

-Millicent Mehitabel Mudd, better known as Millie, is a ten-year-old red fox girl who is Ozy's best friend.
+Millicent Mehitabel Mudd, better known as Millie, is a ten-year-old red fox girl who is best friends with Ozy.
 Millie is usually seen wearing a set of blue denim overalls.
-Unlike Ozy, who is calm, Millie is chaotic and manic, both in the destruction she leaves behind and the ways she devises of avoiding work.
+Unlike Ozy, who is calm, Millie is chaotic and crafty, both in the destruction she leaves behind and the ways she devises of avoiding work (or attempting to).
 She is a rebel and is opposed to any form of authority, which regularly leads to confrontations with both her teacher, Ms. Sorkowitz, and her mother, Mililani Mudd.
-Her destructive and rebellious habits not only get herself into trouble, but Ozy too.

-Her most infamous antic was giving Ozy a haircut only to accidentally shave off all his fur.
 Although she is normally manic, she also has a strong sense of justice, facing the inexplicable wrongs of life and the world she sees.
-However, her rebellions are mostly limited to annoying her mother, playing jokes on Ozy and disrupting the peace at school.
-None of which matters any less to her, as long as she has fun doing it.
-Millie says aloud what others think, and does what others, for fear of reaction from the people around them, would not dare.
+However, her rebellions are mostly limited to annoying her mother, playing jokes on Ozy and disrupting the peace at school; none of which matters any less to her, as long as she has fun doing it.
 She, like Ozy, often tries to answer the most important questions in life, but her method of finding the answers makes her unique.

 Llewellyn

 Ozy's adoptive father, known only as Llewellyn, is a red dragon.
 Llewellyn and other members of his dragon family have been responsible for running several secret conspiracies.
-He also lends both Ozy and Millie advice, although his advice tends to be nonsense.
-He has also tried to run for U.S. president—first under the "Rainbow Peace Party" in 1968, the "People With Nothing Better To Do" Party in 2000, then under the "Zen Party" in 2004 and 2008.
-He also runs his house as a separate nation: Greater Llewellynlland.
-His favourite pastime is playing the "House Rules Parcheesi", a game which has many, very complicated rules, that is claimed to be rather opposite to Calvinball.
+He also lends both Ozy and Millie advice, although his advice can tend to be nonsense.
+The words in his speech balloons are always in the Blackletter font, unlike most of the characters.
 Llewellyn married Millie's Mother at the end of the Daily Strip.
 Of all the characters in Ozy and Millie, Simpson has claimed that Llewellyn is her favorite.

 Ms. Mudd

-Ms. Mililani Minerva Mudd, Millie's mother, is a lawyer, who is as an older, wiser, more temperate version of Millie.
+Ms. Mililani Minerva Mudd, Millie's mother, is a lawyer, who is an older, wiser, more temperate version of Millie.
 She was like Millie in her childhood, and as a result knows how to deal with any trouble caused by her, much to Millie's annoyance.
 While Ms. Mudd knows how to deal with Millie, she is also the first to lend her support if there is anything amiss.
-She married Llewellyn at the end of the strip's run in a storyarc from November–December 2008.
+She married Llewellyn at the end of the strip's run in a story arc from November–December 2008.
 Her full name was revealed on October 1, 2008.